-Nonmedical withdrawals from your health savings account are taxable income and subject to a 10% tax penalty in 2010 and 20% in 2011.
+Withdrawals for unqualified medical expenses from your health savings account are taxable income and subject to a 20% tax penalty.

 Can my HSA be used to pay premiums?

-No, this would be a non-medical withdrawal, subject to taxes and penalty.
+No, this would not be a qualified medical expense, subject to taxes and penalty.

 No penalty or taxes will apply if the money is withdrawn to pay premiums for:

 • Qualified long-term care insurance; or